-The following building blocks will be used by the SGIP:
+The following bullets describe the building blocks that will be used by the SGIP:

-- To map SDOs' standards efforts to the overall smart grid "ecosystem."
-This mapping will help determine the location of gaps in the standards under development and also help determine where there are gaps in existing standards. - To use the business services within the DEWGs to create prototype models by combining several business services.
-The Business and Policy Group is using them, for example, to develop a "prices to devices" white paper that will allow prices to be directly sent from wholesale markets to end devices. - To compare the coverage of one smart grid architecture to the SGIP architecture framework and to the coverage of other smart grid architectures.
+- Map SDOs' standards efforts to the overall smart grid "ecosystem."
+This mapping will help determine the location of gaps in the standards under development and also help determine where there are gaps in existing standards. - Use the business services within the DEWGs to create prototype models by combining several business services.
+The Business and Policy Group is using them, for example, to develop a "prices to devices" white paper that will allow prices to be directly sent from wholesale markets to end devices. - Compare the coverage of one smart grid architecture to the SGIP architecture framework and to the coverage of other smart grid architectures.